win64k/win64k.github.io/_posts/2025-10-25-ESXi-Hypervisor-level-Attacks-and-Techniques.md

     H["Modified I/O"]
     I["VMkernel Execution"]

-    %% Flow
     A --> B --> C --> D --> E --> F --> G --> H --> I

-    %% Larger text and spacing
     classDef largeText font-size:18px,font-weight:bold;
     class A,B,C,D,E,F,G,H,I largeText;

-    %% Add general spacing for readability
-    %% Adjust node spacing using Mermaid config
-    %% This line is *safe* and supported in Mermaid v10+
-    %% You can embed this in your Markdown processor if supported:
-    %% %%{init: {"flowchart": {"curve": "linear", "nodeSpacing": 100, "rankSpacing": 80}}}%%

 ```